M4S 099: How to Create Your Best Daily Routine

 - Create a motivating reminder space – One way to help you take action is by creating a space in your house, your apartment, wherever you live that is relaxing.
 So that way, you can be more thoughtful when you’re going through your routine.

 - Be intentional – Be mindful and deliberate when planning and taking action.
 By doing so, over time, your planning and action steps will become easier and almost second nature.
 So think about having the ability to tackle your day on autopilot, not stressing about what’s happening around you.

 - Take your routine for a spin – Go out and try it, sample it, see what works.
 If it doesn’t flow or feel perfect at the start, that’s OK and totally normal.
 Don’t let the uncomfortableness that sometimes accompanies new routines stop you.

-- Re-evaluate your routine – As with everything in life, we need to constantly evaluate and re-evaluate what we’re doing.
+- Re-evaluate your routine – As with everything in life, we need to evaluate and re-evaluate what we’re doing constantly.
 So go through and make sure to make the conscious effort to find areas that you can improve upon in your routine and places where you’ve totally nailed it.

 The Bottom Line on Creating Your Best Daily Routine